 Contemporary Arts 101, "Super Cool Tuesdays"

 In partnership with PHS Drug Users Resource Centre, Contemporary Arts 101 is a speaker series involving local and visiting international artists in conversation with inner-city residents about contemporary art practices.
 This ongoing project takes place at the Interurban Gallery at the corner of Hastings and Carrall Streets.
-The artists who have participated include Judith Marcuse, Ken Lum, Althea Thauberger, Holly Ward, Ewan MacDonald, Laura Marks, Judy Radul, Gaye Chan, Cathy Busby, Sabine Bitter, and Colin Browne.
+The artists and community groups who have participated include WePress, Judith Marcuse, Ken Lum, Althea Thauberger, Holly Ward, Ewan MacDonald, Laura Marks, Judy Radul, Gaye Chan, Cathy Busby, Sabine Bitter, and Colin Browne.

 SFU’s Vancity Office of Community Engagement is partnered with Karen Jamieson Dance Company to offer community dance workshops at different times during the year.
 Often these workshops have lead to processional performances at the annual Heart of the City Festival.
 The work includes live music, poetry, First Nations drumming, and cultural dances.
 Karen Jamieson has run workshop's out of the Carnegie Community Centre since the late 1990s and has many strong commuity connections.
 She also mentors dancers in socially engaged arts practice.

 Since 2012, SFU’s Vancity Office of Community Engagement has collaborated with SFU’s Office for Aboriginal Peoples to produce an ongoing singing and drumming workshop series led by composer, producer and traditional Lil’wat singer Russell Wallace.
 Wallace teaches social songs which, unlike ceremonial songs, are meant to be shared and can be sung by the community.
 By sharing these songs, Wallace hopes that workshop participants will gain a greater appreciation of the diversity of Aboriginal music.